 the punishment that brought us peace was upon Him,

 and by His stripes we are healed…

-Christians through the ages have identified the portrait of Isaiah 53 with Christ as the suffering servant.
-The focus on the bodily sufferings of Christ would have been familiar to a medieval audience who were encouraged to meditate on their meaning through devotional literature and passion plays, and in Christ’s body and blood as represented in the Eucharist.
-While such meditation may have come naturally to medieval Christians, it can feel less comfortable to modern sensibilities who often find it easier to embrace a cross without splinters.
+Christians through the ages have identified the portrait of the suffering servant in Isaiah 53 with Jesus.
+The focus on Christ’s bodily sufferings would have been familiar to a medieval audience who were encouraged to meditate on their meaning through devotional literature and passion plays, and in Christ’s body and blood as represented in the Eucharist.
+While such meditation may have come naturally to medieval Christians, it can feel less comfortable to modern sensibilities.
+In the West at least, we often find it easier to embrace a cross without splinters.

-If modern Christianity shows a tendency to minimise or sanitise the suffering of the cross, we will also miss the meaning if we focus solely on the physical ordeal of crucifixion.
-The details of Jesus’s last hours are certainly painful to dwell upon but countless people in history have been crucified, including many who were innocent of the crimes that they were executed for.
-What made such a death unique in his case was who he was.
-As the gospel writers tell us, he already knew everything that was going to happen to him because it had been written about long before his birth (John 18:4; Luke 24:25).
-He knew he was born to suffer and sacrifice his life of his own free will, and so become the Lamb of God who takes away the sin of the world.
+If modern Christianity shows a tendency to minimise or sanitise the suffering on the cross, we also miss the meaning if we focus solely on the physical ordeal of crucifixion.
+The details of Jesus’s last hours are certainly painful to dwell upon but countless people in history have been crucified, including many who were innocent of the crimes that they were crucified for.
+What made such a death unique in his case was who he claimed to be.
+The gospel writers tell us that Jesus already knew everything that was going to happen to him because it had been prophesied long before his birth: he knew he was born to suffer and sacrifice his life of his own free will, and so become the Lamb of God who takes away the sin of the world.

 A little bit of history on the Bath Oliver’s own surprising death and resurrection…